JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-009
 - Title: Reaching the press release limit
-- Description: As a user with 5 scheduled press releases, when I try to create another one, I want to receive information about reaching the limit.
+- Description: As a logged-in user with 5 scheduled press releases, when I try to create another one, I want to receive information about reaching the limit.
 - Acceptance criteria:
   - The system prevents the creation of more than 5 scheduled press releases.
   - The user sees a message informing them of the limit.

 - ID: PRSR-010
 - Title: Managing the list of scheduled press releases
-- Description: As a user, I want to have access to the list of my scheduled press releases so that I can edit or delete them.
+- Description: As a logged-in user, I want to have access to the list of my scheduled press releases so that I can edit or delete them.
 - Acceptance criteria:
   - A dedicated subpage displays a list of all scheduled press releases.
   - Each item on the list contains information about the topic and schedule.